shuenj/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing contact in the contact book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [r/ROLE] [a/AFFN]`